thokozanielliot/alx-system_engineering-devops/0x01-shell_permissions/README.md

 chmod 754 hello =>  adds execute permission to owner and the group owner

 chmod 751 hello => add execute permission to owner, group owner and other users

+chmod 007 hello => give all permissions to other users